wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-ai-builder-document-automation/includes/1-introduction.md

 This helps with manually reviewing and approving documents.

-The Document Automation Application is the central place where users can visualize all the documents that are in the pipeline, view their states, and review and approve the data extracted when required.
+This application is the central place where users can visualize all the documents that are in the pipeline, view their states, and review and approve the data extracted when required.
 This application also includes a section for the owner of the solution to configure the process.
 This application is built in Power Apps, which allows for easy customization.

-The Document Automation Application allows users to do the following:
+The "Document Automation Application" allows users to do the following:

 For manual reviewer: